michaelshiloh/robotaPsyche/weeklySchedule.md

 		a separate function (but not always).

 ##### Future Discussion Leaders
-- March 7: Phillip Ben
+- March 7: No reading so we can work on midterm projects
-- March 9: No reading due
+- March 23: Phillip Ben
-- March 23: Sarah Yoyang
+- March 28: Sarah Yiyang
-- March 28: Adina Abdul
+- April 4:  Adina Abdul
-- March 30: Brian Chinonyerem
+- April 11: Brian Chinonyerem
-- April 4: Badr Jiayi
+- April 18: Badr Jiayi

 ##### Future Presentation dates